tangentyh/notes-of-tan/docs/backend/java/JVM.md

          - dynamic binding — resolving can happen after initializing for dynamic binding purposes
      - initializing — execute `<clinit>()` for assignments of non-`final` static fields and static blocks
    - class loaders
-     - The bootstrap class loader — loads the system classes (typically, from the JAR file `rt.jar`, modules from JDK 9)
+     - The bootstrap class loader — loads the system classes (typically, from the JAR file `rt.jar`, from modules since JDK 9)
        - usually implemented in C — as an integral part of the virtual machine, no `ClassLoader` object involved, `String.class.getClassLoader()` is `null`
      - The extension class loader — loads “standard extensions” from the `jre/lib/ext` directory, the loader does not use the class path
        - no more `jre/lib/ext` from JDK 9 — The javac compiler and java launcher will exit if the `java.ext.dirs` system property is set, or if the `lib/ext` directory exists